dthx2710/Dolicon-Blue-Archive/src/pages/student/azusa.md

   for (M) time.
 enhancedText: Increases attack speed (S).
 subText: When attacking an enemy with debuff status, she deals (S) additional damage.
+profile:
+  height: 149
+  artist: NAMYO
+  info: >-
+    Ice witch who belongs to Trinity Academy's Supplementary Lesson Department.

+    Originally, she had dropped out of her school, but for one reason or another, she has returned to school and is working on her schoolwork again.
+She is lonely, but she voluntarily keeps her distance for fear of bothering others and is worried by the students in Supplementary Lesson Department.
+  hobbies: None
+  jpname: 白洲アズサ
+  cv: Risa Taneda  (種田梨沙)
+  club: Remedial Class Department
+  fullname: Shirasu Azusa
+  birthday: Dec 26
+  age: 16
 ---